mail-de/mailheadercheck/README.md

 sudo systemctl start mailheadercheck
 ```

-### Configure the milter in Postfix
+## Configure the milter in Postfix

-The milter will listen on port 30073 at 127.0.0.1 by default.
-Add the milter in Postfix
-to the smtpd_milters setting in the main.cf:
+Add the milter in Postfix to the smtpd_milters setting in the main.cf:

 ```
 smtpd_milters = ..., inet:127.0.0.1:30073, ...